zanminkian/git-validator/README.md

 pnpm add -D git-validator
 ```

-Now you can commit code to your project.
+Now you can commit code (via Git) to your project.
 Invalid code or commit messages will be automatically blocked.

+### CLI

+There are some convenient built-in commands within `git-validator`.
+You can run `npx git-validator -h` for more details.

+- `git-validator install`: Install the git hooks.
+- `git-validator [dir]`: Format and lint code using Prettier and Eslint.
+- `git-validator -wf [dir]`: Format and lint code using Prettier and Eslint.
+Files will be automatically updated.
+- `git-validator format [dir]`: Format code using Prettier.
+- `git-validator lint [dir]`: Lint code using Eslint.
+- `git-validator -h`: Print the help for command.

 ## How it Works